8 Companies That Use Elixir in Production

 Recently, Discord has also started incorporating Rust functions in their Elixir codebase to scale even further through the use of Rustler.
 These two seem to be a great fit together, which is good news for Elixir.

-Read more about Discord’s use of Elixir on their blog.
+Read more about Discord’s use of Elixir in this case study.

 Square Enix is a Japanese game development company, famous for classic titles such as Final Fantasy and Kingdom Hearts.